Ma'ayanot Yeshiva High School

-The Ma'ayanot Yeshiva High School is a private Jewish day school for girls in grades nine through twelve, located in Teaneck, in Bergen County, New Jersey, United States, serving the Orthodox communities of Bergen County and neighboring areas.
+The Ma'ayanot Yeshiva High School for Girls is a private Jewish day school for young women in grades nine through twelve, located in Teaneck, in Bergen County, in the U.S. state of New Jersey, serving the Orthodox communities of Bergen County and neighboring areas.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2002 and is accredited through July 2027.

 The school was started in 1996 and has the stated aim of inculcating values of Ahavat Torah (love of Torah) and Yirat Shamayim (fear of God).
-The founding principal was Esther Kraussand the current principal is CB Neugroschl.
+The founding principal was Esther Krauss and the current principal is CB Neugroschl.

-As of the 2017–18 school year, the school had an enrollment of 325 students and 41 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.9:1.
+As of the 2021–22 school year, the school had an enrollment of 311 students and 37.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.3:1.
 The school's student body was 100% White.